AzaanRais/AzaanRais/README.md

 - 🌱 I’m currently learning Python
 - 🤔 I’m looking for help with **PyPDF2** & **pyttsx3** modules in Python
 - 📫 How to reach me: I am nowhere, only on Github!
-- :thinking: I don't know why Github API is showing that I know Ruby & Shell when I don't even know how to print "Hello, World!" in it!

 <details>
   <summary>Github Stats 🚩</summary> <br>